Kristaps Porzingis NBA Preview vs. the Magic

 Kristaps Porzingis Insights vs. the Magic

-- This season, Porzingis has made 6.4 field goals per game, which accounts for 11.9% of his team's total makes.
+- This season, Porzingis has made 6.4 shots per game, which adds up to 11.3% of his team's total makes.

-- This season, he's accounted for 8.4% of his team's three-pointers made, averaging 1.7 per game.
+- He's taken 5.1 threes per game, or 9.0% of his team's shots from beyond the arc this season.

-- Porzingis' opponents, the Magic, have one of the NBA's slowest tempos with 102.9 possessions per game, while his Celtics rank 26th in possessions per game with 101.3.
+- Porzingis' Celtics average 101.4 possessions per game, which ranks 27th among NBA teams, while the Magic are one of the league's slowest with 102.9 possessions per contest.

-- On the glass, the Magic are No. 1 in the league, giving up 40.3 rebounds per game.
+- Giving up 109.7 points per game, the Magic are the fourth-ranked squad in the league on defense.

+- The Magic give up 40.1 rebounds per game, best in the NBA.

-- Looking at assists, the Magic are ranked second in the league, giving up 23.1 per contest.
+- In terms of assists, the Magic have conceded 23.4 per contest, second in the NBA.

-- The Magic concede 11.5 made 3-pointers per game, seventh-ranked in the league.
+- The Magic are the eighth-ranked team in the league at allowing threes, giving up 11.8 made 3-pointers per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!